Haile Selassie: Public opinion and media depiction

 During the early years of his reign, especially in the 1930s and 1940s when Fascist Italy invaded Ethiopia, media coverage of Selassie was predominantly positive.
 He was portrayed as a hero resisting fascist forces and a symbol of hope for Africa, aligning with the Allies during World War II.
 In 1935, during the invasion, he was even named Time magazine's "Man of the Year".
 British Pathé reported that Selassie's return was "As an Emperor returns and triumphs to his people."
 During one of his interviews with Meet the Press during a 1963 state visit to the U.S., a time when the Civil Rights movement was in full swing, Selassie condemned race-based oppression and advocated for Pan-African unity.
 However, media responses were mixed.
 NBC News ridiculed the visit months later, prompting The New York Times to defend the Ethiopian Emperor, questioning NBC's intent and criticizing its insensitivity.
 The paper remarked that "NBC News cannot afford to be a handmaiden of the State Department" and asked what "civilized purpose" was served by ridiculing the visit, to the probable embarrassment of Ethiopian diplomats in the U.S.

 During the 1950s, when the Silver Jubilee of the Emperor's reign was celebrated, he adopted the 1955 Constitution which legally gave more democratic rights to the public, and legally restricted the monarch's power.
 Following the end of World War II, Selassie sought to limit the influence of the Ethiopian Orthodox Tewahedo Church.
 During the 1950s, he was widely regarded as a modernizing and capable leader in Ethiopia.
 In the 1970s, due to economic turmoil and a famine, Selassie's reputation suffered.
 Mass protests broke out against his reign.
-It was widely believed he should abdicate due to his old age and failed land reform policy.
+It was widely believed he should abdicate because of his old age and the failure of his land reform policy.
 These factors ultimately led to his removal from power.

 Selassie's legacy remains a topic of debate.
 He played a leading role in founding Addis Ababa University and the Organisation of African Unity, the latter of which would later become the African Union.
 He was also a prominent anti-colonial leader.
 Time magazine listed him among the most important figures in political history, placing him in the "Top 25 Political Icons" of all time.